khusamayasir/French-Fries-Shop/README.md

 2. Inventory:
- In Inventory form, you have 3 buttons for ‘Entering the expiry month of the stock’ and showing inventory stacked’.
+ In Inventory form, you have 3 buttons for ‘Entering the expiry month of the stock’ and showing inventory stacked’

  • ADD TO INVENTORY:
 Here, you can enter the expiry month of your stock and that will be added to the stack by pressing ‘Add to inventory’.
 A message box will appear showing message ‘Stock added to inventory’.